mozilla/bedrock/docs/attribution/0005-affiliate-marketing.rst

 -------------------------

 #.
 To facilitate an opt-out of attribution, we display a cookie notification
-   with an opt-out button at the top of the landing page when the flow initiates.
+   with an opt-out button at the top of the page when the flow initiates.
 #.
 If someone clicks "Reject" to opt-out, we generate a new ``flow_id``
    (invalidating the existing ``flow_id`` in the CJMS database) and then delete the affiliate marketing cookie, replacing it with a "reject" preference